superluminar-io/serverless-graphql-workshop/docs/lab4.md

 ## Cloudwatch ServiceLens

-AWS has another way to look at the same tracing data.
-Cloudwatch ServiceLens.
+AWS has another tool to present the same tracing data: Cloudwatch ServiceLens.
 It combines data from X-Ray, Cloudwatch Metrics and Cloudwatch Logs in one UI.

 1. Open the [ServiceLens console](https://console.aws.amazon.com/cloudwatch/home?region=eu-central-1#servicelens:)
 1. Find your **Service Map** and the **Traces**
 1. Try to find the traces we looked at earlier and compare the different presentations